 Several drivers are propelling greater data-sharing to improve insights and deliver existing and new services.

 The pandemic forced governments to forge more connections to share data.
-Many quickly moved to a virtual-first environment that initially strained their IT capabilities, but ultimately aided collaboration both within government and among government, industry, and academia.2 Shared data became critical to delivering services effectively and solving pandemic-related challenges.
+Many quickly moved to a virtual-first environment that initially strained their IT capabilities, but ultimately aided collaboration both within government and among government, industry and academia.2 Shared data became critical to delivering services effectively and solving pandemic-related challenges.
 Agencies and departments that had fallen behind on adopting cloud and other data-centric tools rushed to catch up, quickly crafting data policies and hiring—or rethinking the role of—the chief data officer.3 Now, it’s becoming increasingly common for governments to: 1) Focus on data to improve services and anticipate the need for new ones; 2) break down silos to improve coordination among agencies and; 3) collaborate with industry and academia.

 These trends are allowing governments to do more for their constituents, and to do it more efficiently.

 Governments’ increasing reliance on digital technologies for day-to-day business generates huge amounts of data.
-From emails to spreadsheets to teleconference presentations, organizations create countless megabytes of data that must be filtered and saved.
+From emails to spreadsheets to teleconference presentations, organisations create countless megabytes of data that must be filtered and saved.
 As the volume of data grows, so too does government’s need for technologies and policies that can generate valuable insights from it.

 Governments have been adopting data-centric technologies and tools such as AI and cloud, but their adoption is often agency-specific and weighed against other priorities and budgetary considerations, making it difficult for agencies to share and act on data effectively.4